bufferapp/diggdigg/digg-digg/readme.txt

 == Changelog ==

+= Digg Digg v5.2.7 - 22/05/2012 =
+* New: Feedback page to allow plugin users to email the developers directly from the WordPress admin.
+* Fixed: LinkedIn Button positioned correctly rather than bottom left corner of site.
+* Fixed: Digg Digg Credit is enabled on correct checkbox state rather than unticked for enabled and ticked for disabled.
+* Fixed: Mentions with Buffer button now add @ symbol unless already added in admin field.

 = Digg Digg v5.2.6 - 24/04/2012 =
 * New: Option to allow Digg Digg to scroll beyond the end of a post, into the comments.
-* Fix: Bug where in some cases Digg Digg buttons in the floating bar were not clickable.
+* Fixed: Bug where in some cases Digg Digg buttons in the floating bar were not clickable.
-* Fix: Bug where the Digg Digg floating bar positioning would be wrong if you scroll before the page is fully loaded.
+* Fixed: Bug where the Digg Digg floating bar positioning would be wrong if you scroll before the page is fully loaded.

 = Digg Digg v5.2.5 - 19/04/2012 =
 * Fixed: Digg Digg no longer forces an old version of jQuery.
 This should solve a number of different issues.